Variational theory of the tapered impedance transformer

 In particular, superconducting amplifiers are a key component of modern quantum information circuits, and represent the motivation for the present study.
-In order to obtain high performance, e.g., quantum-limited noise and wide bandwidth, it is not always possible to maintain a 50 $\Omega$ environment due to high kinetic inductance\cite{EomNature2012amplifier,Vissers2016,Erickson2017} and Josephson junction capacitances.\cite{Mutas2013,Macklin2015} In order to minimize information loss and reduce oscillations in the circuit it is therefore necessary to use a tapered impedance transformer on the input and/or output of these devices in order to be compliant with other 50 $\Omega$ components.
+In order to obtain high performance, e.g., quantum-limited noise and wide bandwidth, it is not always possible to maintain a 50 $\Omega$ environment due to high kinetic inductance\cite{EomNature2012amplifier,Vissers2016,Erickson2017} and Josephson junction capacitances.\cite{Mutas2013,Macklin2015,MohebbiPhD2010thesis,Chaudhuri2015} In order to minimize information loss and reduce oscillations in the circuit it is therefore necessary to use a tapered impedance transformer on the input and/or output of these devices in order to be compliant with other 50 $\Omega$ components.
 Due to absence of loss, these circuits are challenging because non-ideal behavior such as small reflections can quickly build up and cause undesirable oscillations and sharp frequency-dependent response.
 This is particularly applicable to the case of traveling-wave amplifiers,\cite{EomNature2012amplifier,Vissers2016,Erickson2017} which require extremely wide bandwidth and smooth response to support multiple idlers and various high-frequency pumps.